 Evidence-Based Therapies at Clearview Treatment Programs

 At Clearview Treatment Programs, we want to make sure you thrive in your recovery.
-To help you accomplish that, our residential, day, and outpatient treatment programs are rooted in evidence-based treatments that are proven to work.
+To help you accomplish that, our residential, day, and outpatient treatment programs in Los Angeles are rooted in evidence-based treatments that are proven to work.

 When you enter one of our treatment programs, we will work with you to create an individualized recovery plan that provides you the particular therapies that best fit your needs and diagnosis.
 We have staff extensively trained in all of the therapies we offer so that we know we are providing you the therapies the way they were intended to be used, giving you the best chance at success in your recovery.